MatthewJin001/NonSingularHERW/README.md

 * ``Demo1`` : Demo 1 shows that under SCARA data, conventional methods do not converge iteratively (i.e. singular), while the proposed method can converge to stable values.
 * ``Demo2`` : Demo 2 shows the adaptation scenarios of non-singular pose-based and point-based methods.

-## Please refer to the submitted article or reference for details.
+## Please refer to the submitted article for details.